This page last updated: 15 January 2007

 1856-1900

-Principal village and landing of the Waialua District and site of the Waialua Agricultural Co.
-Emerson's father founded a mission station here in 1832 and a Catholic mission station was established about 1852.
+Waialua village was situated at present day Haleiwa.
+Emerson's father founded a mission station there in 1832.
+Initially, the mission was located just north of the Anahola River but in 1840 it moved south of the river near the present Haleiwa town center.
 In 1865, Waialua was the site of a race track for horse racing and attracted enthusiasts from all over Oahu for the twice weekly races.
-Waialua was described in 1875 as a formerly populous village shrunken to a girls' school, one or two plantations and cattle ranches.
-On June 11, 1898, the Oahu Railway track reached Waialua.
-On August 5, 1899, the Oahu Railway Co. opened a resort hotel, Haleiwa, near the Waialua depot.
+Waialua was described in 1875 as a formerly populous village shrunken to a school for girls, one or two plantations and cattle ranches.
+The Oahu Railroad reached Waialua on June 11, 1898.
+On August 5, 1899, the Oahu Railway Co. opened a resort hotel, named Haleiwa, near the Waialua depot.

 282.013

-33mm double lined outer and single lined inner circle; later strikes have broken outer circle above "L" noted at least by April 30, 1892
+33mm double lined outer and single lined inner circle; later strikes have broken outer circle above "L"; the break began after Nov.
+16, 1891 and before Apr.
+30, 1892 and then expanded in later strikes

 Estimated: 5